 Discounts are allowed in North Carolina, so insurers will usually offer a variety of discounts to help make their policies more attractive.
 While discounts will vary by insurer, a few of the more common discounts are:

-Here are just a few base rate examples for different class codes for 2016.
+Here are just a few base rate examples for different class codes for recent years.

 5221 Concrete Construction $4.33